-The second iptables rule looks for the incoming udp packets on port 53 and searches the first 50 of packet for hex string “0000FF0001” (which is equivalent to an ANY query) and saves it under dnsanyquery (under /proc/net/ipt_recent/dnsanyquery) with a timestamp.
+The first iptables rule looks for the incoming udp packets on port 53 and searches the first 50 of packet for hex string “0000FF0001” (which is equivalent to an ANY query).

-The third iptables rule drops the packet if the source ip and query type (in this case “ANY”) matches and occurred more than one time in the past second.
+The second iptables rule drops the packet if the source ip and query type (in this case “ANY”) matches and occurred more than one time in the past second.

-Next, create the file /etc/fail2ban/filter.d/iptables-dns.conf with the following contents:
+First edit the file /etc/fail2ban/jail.conf and add the following contents:

-Finally, restart fail2ban and your network interface(s) or server to enable the rules.
 After doing so, check using fail2ban-client status if you see the ‘iptables-dns’ jail listed.
-If fail2ban refuses to start, check your regex for typos using fail2ban-regex /var/log/kern.log /etc/fail2ban/filter.d/iptables-dns.conf
+If fail2ban refuses to start, check your regex for typos using the following command:

 That’s all folks!
-Comments or suggestions?
+Any feedback or suggestions?
 Let me know in the comments!